nielsbaloe/webrtc-php/README.md

 My intention is to keep it as simple as possible, so that you can use it as a startpoint for your own application or just to try out some webRtc stuff.
 Maybe I will even simplify it some more if I have the time.
 It is just one file divided in three parts: the client (browser), the server for ajax posts which writes received data to a file, and the server for sending EventSource messages which are read from a file.

+Currently this works when two users load the same URL in their browser.
+I use this to communicate with my girlfriend, we both know an unique URL.
+As far as I know there is no restriction that this can work for a groupchat, however this handshake should be between every pair, and you have to add javascript to show all the streams on screen.

+I intentionally left out any "room" functionality, but if you search for 'room' you can see that it is as easy as extending the file with a room name (be sure to heavily secure the room name if the room name comes directly as url parameter from the browser, it will be a very huge security leak if you don't).

+## No Websocket?

 I am using EventSource instead of a websocket, which actually works in all browsers including mobile browsers (except IE/Edge but I use a polyfill for that).
 With EventSource, the browser automaticly request the server for new data once every few seconds with a normal HTTP request.
 Because "a few seconds" is "long", I wrote the eventsource.onmessage in a way that it can receive multiple messages in one call.

 EventSource is syntacticly similar to WebSocket, but it has no send() method to send data to the server - for that I use a plain AJAX xmlHttpRequest.
 On the serverside, plain files are used for storage of data that is received on the server side but not yet sended to other users.

-Currently this works when two users load the same URL in their browser.
-I use this to communicate with my girlfriend, we both know an unique URL.
-As far as I know there is no restriction that this can work for a groupchat, however this handshake should be between every pair, and you have to add javascript to show all the streams on screen.

-I intentionally left out any "room" functionality, but if you search for 'room' you can see that it is as easy as extending the file with a room name (be sure to heavily secure the room name if the room name comes directly as url parameter from the browser, it will be a very huge security leak if you don't).

 ## Usage